 Build the Tacos:

-- Add about ¾ cup of the Southern Spicy Orange BBQ Sauce to the meat, and mix well.
+- Add about ¾ cup of the Smoky Orange BBQ Sauce to the meat, and mix well.
 Reheat the meat in a pot over medium heat if necessary.

 - Warm up some corn tortillas in a skillet lightly sprayed with olive oil